Standing water after the cycle

 Start here: Start with the filter, sump opening, and any food or glass blocking the drain area.

-If the tub has dirty water sitting in the bottom, you’re on the right page.
+If the tub has dirty water sitting in the bottom, you are on the right page.
 If the dishwasher is empty but keeps running the drain cycle, or if water is leaking onto the floor, treat that as a different problem.
-Reality check: this code is usually something stuck, kinked, or packed with debris.
-Common wrong move: running cycle after cycle without clearing the filter and hose first.
+Reality check: F9E1 is usually something stuck, kinked, or packed with debris.
+Common wrong move: running cycle after cycle without clearing the filter, sump, hose, and sink-side drain path first.

 Don’t start with: Don’t start by ordering a dishwasher drain pump or control board just because the code showed up.
 F9E1 is very often a blockage problem, not a bad board.